Sm6718858/CodeCollab-AI/README.md

 MULTIPLE DEVELOPERS can do coding in a single logic.😊

-AI reviews the code using the chosen LLM API (Gemini).
+AI reviews the code using the chosen API (Gemini).

 Real-time collaboration is enabled via WebSockets.